 The home, studio, and 250-acre estate designed by 19th-century landscape painter Frederic Church, Olana is one of the treasures of New York’s Hudson River Valley.
 Its landscape and the panoramic views of the Catskills Mountains, the Hudson River, and the Berkshires are as spectacular as the house, whose eclectic style embraces Middle Eastern and Victorian elements.
 Yet Olana’s survival as one of the country’s most intact artist-designed properties was not assured: it was almost sold at auction, but New York State stepped in, purchasing the site in 1966.
 Today the Olana State Historic Site, supported by the nonprofit Olana Partnership, continues to preserve and interpret the house and landscape in traditional and new ways.
 Since 2017, the Olana Partnership has supported exhibitions that bring Church’s art together with that of contemporary artists, especially those concerned, as Church was, with the relationship of art, nature, and science.

-A current example of this initiative is the collaborative touring exhibition “Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment” (June 12 through October 31, 2021), created by the Thomas Cole National Historic Site, the Olana Partnership at Olana State Historic Site, and the Crystal Bridges Museum of American Art.
-On view at Olana and the nearby Cole site, the exhibition presents works by nineteen contemporary artists along with paintings by Thomas Cole (1801–1848), Frederic Church (1826–1900), and Martin Johnson Heade (1819–1904).
+An example of this initiative was the collaborative touring exhibition “Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment” (June 12 through October 31, 2021), created by the Thomas Cole National Historic Site, the Olana Partnership at Olana State Historic Site, and the Crystal Bridges Museum of American Art.
+On view at Olana and the nearby Cole site, the exhibition presented works by nineteen contemporary artists along with paintings by Thomas Cole (1801–1848), Frederic Church (1826–1900), and Martin Johnson Heade (1819–1904).
 Cole, who started the landscape art movement later known as the Hudson River School, was the young Church’s teacher between 1844 and 1846; Church and Heade were friends, and both had studios in New York City’s Tenth Street Studio Building.
-Sixteen stunning paintings of hummingbirds from Heade’s The Gems of Brazil (1863–1864) are a centerpiece of the show.
+Sixteen stunning paintings of hummingbirds from Heade’s The Gems of Brazil (1863–1864) were centerpieces of the show.
 The “cross pollination” refers to interconnections between artists past and present as well as to the interconnection of art and science, including environmental concerns.

 When Frederic Church designed his family’s home with architect Calvert Vaux in 1870, the artist was wealthy (he was a shrewd businessman and marketer) and at the height of his career as one of the country’s leading landscape painters.
 After sketching in nature and painting with Thomas Cole, he moved to New York City, but he loved the Hudson Valley.
 A deeply pious man whose spirit matched the optimistic and expansionist sentiments of his time, the ambitious Church believed he was Cole’s artistic heir.
 His monumental canvases include the almost seven-foot-long Niagara (1857).
 Church was also influenced by German naturalist Alexander von Humboldt, whose writings proposed the unity of the world, and was motivated to travel and sketch in South America in 1853 and 1857.
 His painting Heart of the Andes (1859), ten feet by five feet, caused a sensation when it was exhibited.